APPRENTICE GUIDE

 Confirm your start date

 Off-the-job rules follow your apprenticeship start date for the whole programme.
 If you started on or after 1 August 2025 the fixed-hours rule applies.
-If you started before that date, the older 20% (about six hours per paid working week) rule applies throughout.
+If you started before that date, the older 20% of paid working hours rule applies throughout — 6 hours a week on a 30-hour contract, 7.5 hours on a 37.5-hour contract.

 2